uea-teaching/computing-principles/lectures/analysis1/analysis1.md

 $f(n) = \mathcal{O}(g(n))$

+Note: Just a SKETCH

-Note: In many contexts, the assumption that we are interested in the growth rate as the variable n goes to infinity is left unstated.
+In many contexts, the assumption that we are interested in the growth rate as the variable n goes to infinity is left unstated.

+Here we see that the function f(n) is BOUND above by cg(n).
+Look at the lower values of n. it is not bound here.
+That is why we need sufficiently large n.
+Remember those operations we ignored?

 --